timosarkka/timosarkka/README.md

 I'm a **Data Engineer**.
 I build robust and scalable data pipelines, along with clear and impactful reports and dashboards.

-Examples of typical past projects at work:
+Examples of my typical professional projects:

 - Built a KPI dashboard along with 10+ related reports for tracking key company metrics
 - Developed an IoT data pipeline to capture building sensor data